fedefloris/Expert-system/README.md

 ## Rules and facts
 Any fact can be represented by a single letter of the alphabet.

-A example of a text file could be
+A example of a text file could be:
 ```console
 A + B => C  # A and B are True, so C is True
 D + E => F  # Only D is True, so F is False